openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/beccshydrogen.md

 Each top-level key (e.g., "transforms" or "edges") denotes a component type.
 The second-level keys either specify the attributes of the component (when there is a single instance) or identify the instances of the component (e.g., "biomass_edge", "h2_edge", etc.) when there are multiple instances.
 For multiple instances, a third-level key details the attributes for each instance.

-Below is an example of an input file for a BECCS hydrogen asset that sets up a single asset in the SE region with detailed edge specifications.
+Below is an example of an input file for a BECCS hydrogen asset that sets up a pair of assets (one with `Biomass_Herb` and one with `Biomass_Wood`) in the SE, MIDAT, and NE regions.

 ```json
 {